Canada's Prime Minister Trudeau To Discuss NAFTA With Trump

 "Our two-way trade is roughly in balance, unlike U.S.-Mexico trade, so that argues in favor of leaving things the way they are," he says.

-But there's uncertainty whether Trump will want to leave things the way they are.
+But there's uncertainty about whether Trump will want to leave things the way they are.
 A major concern is whether the U.S. will impose tariffs, which could spark a trade war.

-To try and get ahead of any possible conflicts, the Canadian government has gone on a charm offensive, sending senior cabinet members to Washington for meetings even before today's visit by Trudeau.
+To try and get ahead of any possible conflicts, the Canadian government has gone on a charm offensive, sending senior Cabinet members to Washington for meetings even before Monday's visit by Trudeau.

 Canadian Minister of Foreign Affairs Chrystia Freeland told reporters last week that discussions have included a possible new border adjustment tax on imports going into the U.S. She said she found there are many contrasting points of view about that idea.